paurrodri/DuplexUMIConsensusReads/README.md

 # DuplexUMIConsensusReads

-calls consensus reads from paired-end, Duplex-UMI reads, preserving mapping information
+calls consensus reads from paired-end, Duplex-UMI reads, without losing mapping information

 ## Description

+`DuplexUMIConsensusReads` calls consensus reads from input reads generated from the same double-stranded DNA molecule.
+These input reads are assumed to be generated from paired-end sequencing and have Unique Molecular Identifiers (UMIs) in both ends (Duplex-UMIs).

+The mathematical and probabilistic procedure to determine the consensus sequence is based on [fulcrumgenomics CallMolecularConsensusReads tool](https://github.com/fulcrumgenomics/fgbio/wiki/Calling-Consensus-Reads).
+The additional feature in this tool is that the mapping information of the consensus reads is also computed.
+Therefore, there is no need to map the consensus reads again after using this tool.

 ## Installation

 Download the script `DuplexUMIConsensusReads.py`

-Or clone the repository:
+or clone the repository:
 ```
 git clone https://github.com/paurrodri/DuplexUMIConsensusReads.git
 ```